-Here’s What you Need to Know to Grow Herbs
+Here’s What you Need to Know About Growing Herbs

-If you’ve never had any kind of garden before, herbs are a great place to start.
-Even if you have a lot of experience growing other plants, here’s what you need to know to grow herbs.
+If you’ve never had any kind of garden before, growing herbs is a great place to start.
+Herbs are some of the easiest plants to grow and nurture, no matter what your growing space looks like.
+Even if you have a lot of experience growing other plants, here’s what you need to know to grow herbs and what tools and supplies you’ll need to start an herb garden.

 Disclosure: I’m an affiliate for amazon.com, Azure Standard and other companies.
 Clicking on links in my articles and purchasing products may result in the seller offering me compensation.
 I only share products I use and enjoy.
 Affiliate relationships help me cover the cost of producing content for Hey Big Splendor.